-Chances are you won’t find yourself plummeting toward earth on a doomed airliner.
-We sincerely hope that you don’t, but there are times when what’s really important becomes crystal clear.
-Our whole world doesn’t have to come crashing down to gain a little insight.
+Elias told NPR, “I was given a gift of not dying that day, and to see into the future and to come back, and to live differently.”
+Chances are, you won’t find yourself plummeting toward earth on a doomed airliner.
+We sincerely hope you don’t.
+However, there are times when what’s really important becomes crystal clear.
+But our whole world doesn’t have to come crashing down to gain a little insight into the important things in life.
 Do you want to know how to tell what’s most important to you?
-Here are five other ways:
+Here are 5 other ways of finding out.

-1. What keeps you up at night?:
+1. What keeps you up at night?

 I know we don’t all worry ourselves out of sleep.
 But, once in a while, something works its way to the front of our minds and won’t go away.
 Typically, it’s going to be something related to the security, well-being, and happiness of our family.
 Pay attention.
 Your car, your golf game, or Monday Night Football probably isn’t on your mind at 2 a.m.
 So why do we give those things (and others) so much attention when our family needs us more?

 2. What would you take with you?

 Imagine your car is in the driveway.
 You have just 30 minutes to pack before the roads close and a Category 5 hurricane comes ashore to level your home.
 Whatever you’d bring with you is what’s important to you.
 And we’re sure you’d make sure the kids are on board, that your wife (if you’re married) has what she needs, and that you’ve taken care of the pets.
 Those are the important things in life.
 After they’re in the car, waiting for you, you stop and think.
 Other than a couple of boxes of family photographs, everything else is pretty much just “stuff,” isn’t it?

 3. What do you want your story to say?